Crimson Yard

 Pennypacker, also built in 1959, was originally constructed as an apartment building.
 Some highlights on living in Pennypacker include:

-• The dorm's layout contributes to a sociable, close-knit community with a wide, spacious stairwell around which all the suites are arranged.
+- The dorm's layout contributes to a sociable, close-knit community with a wide, spacious stairwell around which all the suites are arranged.
+This creates a strong community feel.

-• Room configurations include suites with large common rooms, which are popular gathering spaces for people on the floor.
+- Room configurations include suites with large common rooms, which are popular gathering spaces for people on the floor.
 The rooms are primarily doubles and quads and with in-suite bathrooms.
+Most have hardwood floors.

-• Pennypacker is also home to WHRB, Harvard's student-run radio station.
+- Pennypacker is also home to WHRB, Harvard's student-run radio station that's been around for over 80 years.

 Wigglesworth

 Wigglesworth, built in 1931, (also known affectionately as "Wigg") was previously home to Bill Gates, Leonard Bernstein, and Ted Kennedy.
-It is the only dorm to spread over three separate buildings.
+It is the only dorm that spreads over three separate buildings.
 Highlights of living in Wigg include:

-• As a resident of "Wigg" you will be part of a vertical entryway of 15-30 students.
-There are 10 entryways in the dorm, the smallest of which is known as the "Wigglet."
-The other two buildings are affectionately known as the “Mid Wigg” and “Big Wigg.”
+- Vertical entryways of 15-30 students.
+There are 10 entryways in the dorm, the smallest of which is known as the "Wigglet" (Wigg J-K).